Quick answer

 Business dashboards: Automated, shareable, maintained dashboards for daily/weekly business monitoring — BI tools are purpose-built for this.

-Self-service reporting: Business users exploring data without writing code — BI tools provide visual interfaces that non-technical users can navigate independently.
+Self-service reporting: Business users exploring data without writing code — BI tools like FireAI provide natural language interfaces where anyone can ask "इस महीने की top 10 customers कौन हैं?" in Hindi.

-Speed to insight: From data connection to first dashboard — typically hours with a BI tool, weeks with Python.
+Speed to insight: From data connection to first dashboard — typically hours with a BI tool (minutes with FireAI's auto-generated dashboards), weeks with Python.

 Stakeholder communication: Presenting data to executives, customers, and stakeholders who need beautiful, interactive, no-install-required dashboards.